Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Dicke-state preparation : Results and Discussion

-In order to asses the efficiency of the local-control approach in engineering highly-entangled multiqubit states for Heisenberg-coupled qubit arrays it is of interest to deduce the scaling of the state-preparation times $T_{\textrm{min}}$ with the number of qubits $N$.
-Based on our obtained numerical results, a fitting procedure aimed at extracting the power-law dependence $T_{\textrm{min}}(N)\propto N^{\alpha}$ returns the result $T_{\textrm{min}}(N)= 0.14\:N^{2.17}$ for Dicke states $|D^{N}_2\rangle$ and $T_{\textrm{min}}(N)= 0.12\:N^{2.02}$ for the $N$-qubit $W$ state.
-Therefore, the scaling of the shortest possible state-preparation time $T_{\textrm{min}}$ obtained using our optimal-control approach based on the dCRAB algorithm with $N$ is -- up to a small numerical deviation -- quadratic in $N$ for both classes of states (for an illustration, see Fig.~\ref{fig:ScalingOfTmin}).
+In order to quantitatively assess the potential practical utility of the proposed local-control approach in engineering highly-entangled multiqubit states of Heisenberg-coupled qubit arrays it is of interest to deduce the scaling of the shortest possible state-preparation times $T_{\textrm{min}}$ for both $W$ states and genuine Dicke states with the number of qubits $N$.
+Based on our obtained numerical results, a fitting procedure aimed at extracting a power-law dependence of $T_{\textrm{min}}$ on $N$ yields the result